XiYe20/NPVP/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; example_...

 #### Cityscapes
-Download "leftImg8bit_sequence_trainvaltest.zip" from the official website.
-Center crop and resize all the frames to be the size of 128X128.
-Store all the frames as follows:
+Please download "leftImg8bit_sequence_trainvaltest.zip" from the official website.
+Center crop and resize all the frames to the size of 128X128.
+Save all the frames as follows:

 /Cityscapes \
   &nbsp;&nbsp;&nbsp;&nbsp; test/ \